Thoughts on taking it all in, good, bad, and ugly.

 Do you like Disney movies?
-I’ve always been a Disney freak.
-Not always so much the movies though because I don’t like crying uncontrollably…OVER A CARTOON!
+I’ve always been a Disney freak but not always so much their movies because I don’t enjoy crying uncontrollably…OVER A CARTOON!
 However, now and again I’ll fall in love with a Disney movie that doesn’t make me want to pop Prozac in between every other peanut butter M&M.

 Ratatouille is my favorite.
 Throw any line at me from that movie and I’ll happily throw the next line right back at you.
 (It sounds like Rat and patootie, which does NOT sound delicious.)
 It’s followed closely by Mulan, hence why my cat is named Mushu.
 (Dishonor on YOU!
 Dishonor on your COW!)

 Another one I’ve always had an appreciation for is Aladdin.
 I tend to hate the ones that are musicals, I know, I have no soul, but the songs in Aladdin don’t bother me so much.
 Do you recall the magic carpet ride Aladdin takes Jasmine on and they sing the song A Whole New World and the one line Aladdin sings to her, “Don’t you dare close your eyes”?

 I’ve always liked that one line and from time to time, I’ve used it.
 Without singing of course so as to not injure any nearby animal’s eardrums.
 But just as a simple reminder to open my eyes and take it all in.

 I’ve recently had to use it again and here’s why.